 Similar Products: You’ve got options

 SkinCeuticals C E Ferulic ($166): I had the opportunity to test one of the most popular picks in the vitamin C serum world—SkinCeuticals C E Ferulic—for Byrdie, and to this day, it’s my absolute favorite.
 It’s definitely an investment, especially when compared to The Ordinary’s budget-friendly price tag, but truly nothing beats this one.
 This is my secret to good skin, and if I could drink it, I would.

-SkinCeutical’s C E Ferulic contains—you guessed it—vitamin E and ferulic acid in addition to pure vitamin C. All three ingredients work synergistically to neutralize free radicals and provide potent anti-aging benefits while leaving you with smooth, radiant, and glowing skin.
+SkinCeutical’s C E Ferulic contains—you guessed it—vitamin E and ferulic acid in addition to pure vitamin C. According to the brand, all three ingredients work synergistically to neutralize free radicals and provide potent anti-aging benefits while leaving you with smooth, radiant, and glowing skin.
 While The Ordinary’s C product definitely kept my skin smooth and glowy, in no way does it compare to the results I saw from SkinCeuticals.

 BeautyStat Universal C Skin Refiner ($80): More similar to The Ordinary’s formula is BeautyStat’s Universal C Skin Refiner, another serum I reviewed for Byrdie.
 Like The Ordinary, BeautyStat’s unique gel-cream serum is innovative in how it delivers pure L-ascorbic acid to the skin: It uses a patented encapsulation system, where each particle is protected against oxidation until it hits the skin.
-It’s also formulated with EGCG, squalane, and tartaric acid to help protect against aging, hydrate, and even out skin texture and tone, while The Ordinary offers the hydration benefits of hyaluronic acid spheres.
+It’s also formulated with EGCG, squalane, and tartaric acid meant to help protect against aging, hydrate, and even out skin texture and tone.

 Overall, I think BeautyStat’s version is more effective and gentler on the skin when applied.
 It still has a bit of a sting, but nothing like what I experienced with The Ordinary.
 It’ll cost you $80, but it’s worth the splurge for an effective product that won’t oxidize quickly.